guarzo/aa-payout/README.md

 1. Click **Payout History** in the main menu
 2. Use filters to find specific payouts:
-   - Filter by fleet
+   - Filter by payout session
    - Filter by status (pending/paid)
    - Filter by date range
-   - Search by character or fleet name
+   - Search by character or payout name
 3. View summary statistics (total paid, pending, etc.)

 ## How It Works